fengmuyanghua/YOLOv10-CBRC-AbaTND/README.md

 Project Overview: This project is designed for document layout analysis tasks.

 Dataset Description:
-Provides a Tibetan newspaper dataset containing 571 images with corresponding TXT format annotations, suitable for both detection and segmentation tasks (users need to implement custom code for annotation format conversion).
+Provides a Tibetan newspaper dataset containing 571 images with corresponding TXT format annotations, suitable for both detection and segmentation tasks.

 Directory Structure: